hidran/influxdb-php-sdk/README.md

 ## InfluxDB client adapters

-Actually we supports two adapters
+Currently we support two adapters

  * UDP/IP - in order to send data via UDP (datagram)
  * HTTP JSON - in order to send/retrieve using HTTP (connection oriented)

 ### Using UDP/IP Adapter

-Actually "socket" php library is used for UDP/IP adapter
+Currently, "socket" php library is used for UDP/IP adapter

 ```
 $options = new Options();